Screenvision

 Screenvision Media is a cinema advertising and film distribution company in the United States.

-The Screenvision Media cinema advertising network includes over 15,000 screens, more than 2,400 theatre locations, and 335 universities in every state and 93% of U.S. designated market areas, and through this network delivers more than 500 million consumer touches annually.
+The company's advertising network spans approximately 2,300 movie theatres, or around 14,000 theatre screens in total.
 Headquartered in New York City, Screenvision provides on-screen advertising, in-lobby promotions and integrated marketing programs, with offices in New York City, Chicago, Detroit, and Los Angeles.
 The company’s Screenvision Direct business unit has 6 regional offices and local sales representatives nationwide.
-John Partilla joined as CEO in October, 2015.
 Screenvision has 350 employees and an annual revenue of $250 million.

 Screenvision represents over 155 theatrical exhibitors, including 17 of the top 25 exhibitor companies.
 In addition to cinema advertising sales and media management, the company provides production services, high definition digital network installation and management, digital entertainment preshow production, alternative content services and other associated products and services.

 Structure

 Screenvision was a joint venture between ITV plc (LSE: ITV), a UK-based free to air commercial television broadcaster and Technicolor SA, a provider of technology, services, systems and equipment to the media and entertainment industries.